Freight Shipping from Charlotte to New York City

 How much does it cost to ship freight from Charlotte to New York City?

-Full truckload (FTL) rates from Charlotte, NC to New York City, NY currently range from $1,484-$1,829 for a standard dry van load over the 690-mile route.
+Full truckload (FTL) rates from Charlotte, NC to New York City, NY currently range $1,484-$1,829 (roughly $2.17-$2.66 per mile over 690 miles).
 LTL shipments typically cost $580-$987 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charlotte to New York City?

-Standard FTL transit from Charlotte to New York City is approximately 13 hrs by truck over 690 miles.
+Standard FTL transit from Charlotte to New York City is approximately 13 hrs by truck over 690 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Charlotte Intermodal to Howland Hook Marine Terminal (Staten Island) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Charlotte to New York City freight?